deckmoss/deckmoss.github.io/content/uebermich/Myself/index.md

 </p>

 <p class="notice_success"><strong>✅ The transformation resulted in a significantly higher level of automation, increased availability of core services, and improved long‑term stability while keeping expenses affordable.</strong></p>
+.
+.
+.

-## Since 2006
+## Digital Autonomy Since 2007

-Playing with
- - Linux Kernels
+As teenager with more time and more enthusiasm than budget, I liberated myself from the disadvantages of commercial software.

+Self-Taught Engagement in
+- Free Operating Systems
- - Open Source Software Repositories
+- Free Software Repositories
 - Network Protocols

- - Software Development
+Attended the software development class in school.

 ## Digital Since 1996

-Using Computers
- - MSDOS